-The dollar figure involved has been agreed to, Vernon Wells himself has commented, and while there are still various dots and lines to put on the letters that require them, this seems like it's actually going to happen.
-The Yankees will take on, per Buster Olney, $13 million of the $42 million left on Wells' deal, and that will be that.
+The dollar figure involved have been agreed to, Vernon Wells himself has commented, and while there are still various dots and lines to put on the letters that require them, this seems like it's actually going to happen.
+The Yankees will take on $13 million of the $42 million left on Wells' deal, and that will be that.

 And then, on the other hand...